Netflix streaming had its biggest year ever in 2020, picking up 37 million new subscribers worldwide. But that was while everyone was trapped at home.

 If you often find your free time evaporating, or wish you had more time for things you used to enjoy, ask yourself if Netflix is to blame.

 Canceling Netflix for a hobby isn’t just a way to save money and time.
-It could also lengthen your life, as we detail in “7 Hobbies That Help You Live Longer.”
+It could also lengthen your life, as we detail in “10 Hobbies That Can Help You Live Longer.”

 2. Price hikes are driving you away

 Are you ready to spend even more on these shows?
-Are you getting 40% more value than you were five years ago?
+Are you getting 50% more value than you were six years ago?

 Depending on your interests and how much time you’ve spent watching Netflix already, you might find there aren’t enough new shows to justify the ongoing cost.